matrix-org/matrix-hookshot/docs/setup.md

 In terms of API endpoints:

-- The `webhooks` resource handles resources under `/`, so it should be on it's own listener.
+- The `webhooks` resource handles resources under `/`, so it should be on its own listener.
   Note that OAuth requests also go through this listener.
 - The `metrics` resource handles resources under `/metrics`.
 - The `provisioning` resource handles resources under `/v1/...`.